 How is it done?

-Your dentist will need a thorough assessment to verify if your fitting for the procedure.
+Your dentist will need a thorough assessment to verify if you fit for the procedure.
 It usually takes an hour to finish the session.

-The dentist will clean your teeth making sure that cavities receives proper treatment and are filled because the whitening product might permeate the interior of your tooth.
+The dentist will clean your teeth making sure that cavities receive proper treatment.
+The teeth are then filled because the whitening product might permeate the interior of your tooth.
 Hypersensitive people are given special considerations: Dentist may prescribe anti-inflammatory medications to counter hypersensitivity effects when exposed to the whitening product.

-Gums will be protected using a rubber dam put over your teeth.
+Gums will be protected using a rubber dam to put over your teeth.
 Your teeth will then be dyed with a layer of a bleaching product.
 The laser or light will then be shone on the teeth.
-This reaction causes the mineral accelerant of the bleaching product to be activated.
-This transfigures the whitening product into oxygen covering the tooth’s enamel allowing it to penetrate even the tooth’s lower levels thus leading to whiter teeth.
+The reaction causes the mineral accelerant of the bleaching product to be activated.
+It transfigures the whitening product into oxygen covering the tooth’s enamel allowing it to penetrate even the tooth’s lower levels thus leading to whiter teeth.

-After the treatment, people may experience temporary discomforts in their gums or teeth, hypersensitivity to cold, sore throat, etc. This may subside within a few days, but if the symptoms worsen and continue, a trip to your dentist is a must.
+After the treatment, people may experience temporary discomforts in their gums or teeth, hypersensitivity to cold, sore throat, etc. which may subside within a few days.
+If the symptoms worsen and continue, a trip to your dentist is a must.

-The procedure is not permanent, it usually lasts for six months or as long as years.
+The effects are not permanent, it usually lasts for six months or as long as years.
 Tobacco use, smoking, beverages like coffee, soda and teas and some foods can re-stain your teeth.
 You might want to schedule a follow-up whitening session to counter this.